dark-coder12/react-hooks-calculator/README.md

 ### `npm start`

-You can also test it using the website link attached on the right, it has been deployed on GitHub pages.
+You can also test it using the website link attached on the right, it has been deployed on `GitHub pages`.